What to Do Once You’ve Found Your Dream Job (The 3 Step Plan)

 That creates a powerful echo chamber effect.
 Your target starts to hear your name regularly, from lots of different people, who are saying nice things.
 It shows that you have something unique to offer.
 They’ll see that you’re more valuable than they realized.
 That’s when the right opportunities start to come your way.

 In Chris’s case, it took concerted focus, but he built the connections he needed and eventually won the promotion.

-Pamela’s first piece of advice to becoming invaluable at your job is to accept and consider the feedback you receive from supervisors or peers.
+Pamela’s first piece of advice to become invaluable at your job is to accept and consider the feedback you receive from supervisors or peers.

 But, two people would give her 3 out of 5 stars, and she would feel crushed and devastated.

 You have to realize that many people who give you feedback simply want you to be better because they care about you.
 In fact, I’d be skeptical of someone who doesn’t give you feedback because that might mean that they don’t take your work seriously enough.
 So it’s crucial to learn how to take feedback.

 However, it’s equally as important to sort through people who are being vindictive—people who like to make people squirm—versus people who actually see the potential and who you are and are willing to give you tough feedback.

 Let’s put a real-world example of asking and receiving feedback.

 Pamela called Ramit in November of 2011 and said, “Ramit, I want to have a call with you.
 I want specific feedback on these areas of my business.”

 She detailed the exact parts of her business that she wanted feedback on.
 So, Ramit reviewed her business and gave her some feedback.
 Ultimately, he told Pamela that her prices were too low.